jchimp/hostcheck/README.md

 A cohesive collection of lightweight, cron-based monitoring scripts for Linux or Proxmox hosts.
 Catches system health issues, security problems, mail relay faults, and OAuth token expirations **before** they become outages.

+Sends Telegram and email notifications when alerts are detected.

 Also great for Postfix email relays for M365 or Google Apps.

-Install once, configure once, get alerts via Telegram and/or email.

 ---